 The following DOs shall be supported by the GET (NEXT) DATA command.
 They can be accessed at least in the OpenPGP DF of the card.
 Simple DOs (S) return only the value with GET DATA.
 Constructed DOs (C, marked yellow) are returned including their tag and length.
 In constructed DOs additional DOs may occur (not defined here) but are not evaluated by the OpenPGP application in the terminal.
 The DOs in cursive letters cannot accessed directly with GET DATA as single DO, the OpenPGP application in the terminal uses the non-cursive DOs (mostly constructed) only.
-Some of the DOs are optional (marked green), the occurrence is announced in Extended Capabilities.
+Some of the DOs are optional (marked green), the occurrence is announced in Extended Capabilities or by the presence of other Tags.
 DOs may appear several times in the table, if they are defined as single DO and occur in constructed DOs also.
 The order of DOs in a constructed DO may vary.

 Tag Format Length Description 0101 S 0 - max.
 Optional DO for private use (binary, proprietary), can be used to store any information.
 The maximum length of this DO is announced in Extended Capabilities.
 0102 S 0 - max.
 Optional DO for private use (binary, proprietary), can be used to store any information.
 The maximum length of this DO is announced in Extended Capabilities.
 0103 S 0 - max.
 Optional DO for private use (binary, proprietary), can be used to store any information.
 The maximum length of this DO is announced in Extended Capabilities.
 0104 S 0 - max.
 Optional DO for private use (binary, proprietary), can be used to store any information.
 The maximum length of this DO is announced in Extended Capabilities.
 4F S 5 - 16 (dec.)
 Full Application identifier (AID), ISO 7816-4 5E S 0 - max.
 Login data (binary, proprietary) This DO can be used to store any information used for the Log-In process in a client/server authentication (e.g. user name of a network).
 The maximum length of this DO is announced in Extended Capabilities.
 5F50 S 0 - max.
 Uniform resource locator (URL, as defined in RFC 1738).
-The URL should contain a Link to a set of public keys in OpenPGP format, related to the card.
-The maximum length of this DO is announced in Extended Capabilities.
-5F52 S 0 - 15 (dec.)
-Historical bytes, Card service data and Card capabilities shall be included, mandatory for the OpenPGP applic- ation.
-7F66 С 08 Extended length information (ISO 7816-4) with maximum number of bytes for command and response.
-7F74 C 03 General feature management (optional) 65 C var.
-Cardholder Related Data 5B S 0 - 39 (dec.)
-Name according to ISO/IEC 7501-1) 5F2D S 2 - 8 Language preferences (according to ISO 639) 5F35 S 1 Sex (according to ISO 5218)
+The URL should contain a Link to a set of pub- lic keys in OpenPGP format, related to the card.
+The maximum length of this DO is announced in Extended - Capabilities.
+5F52 S 0 - 15 (dec.) ies shall be included, mandatory for the OpenPGP application.
+65 C var.
+Cardholder Related Data 5 B S 0 - 39 (dec.)
+Name according to ISO/IEC 7501-1) 5F2D S 02 - 08 Language preferences (according to ISO 639) 5F35 S 01 Sex (according to ISO 5218)